What are Wisdom Teeth?

 Protect Your Smile

 Your smile and the smile of your child are great assets, so why not protect them?
-At Reddick Orthodontics, we specialize in creating great smiles, one patient at a time.
+At Melbourne Orthodontics, we specialize in creating great smiles, one patient at a time.
 Many parents spend hours searching for the best orthodontist and thousands of dollars on their children’s mouths.
 Teeth are an important part of good oral health, and like any other asset, we want to help our patients feel secure in their decision.
 Sometimes the toughest decisions require the expert advice of a qualified and knowledgeable orthodontist, who can answer the tough questions.

 Wisdom teeth can be problematic, and oftentimes they create extensive problems including pain and swelling of the gums.
 Our recommendations differ depending on the details of each individual situation.